I am a childhood cancer survivor. Health and quality of life

 Featured Topics

-Long-term side eMects in childhood cancer survivors vary widely depending on the type of cancer, the treatments used (chemotherapy, radiation, surgery, bone marrow transplant), and the child’s age at diagnosis.
-These side eMects can appear months, years, or even decades later, and they’re often grouped into physical, cognitive, emotional and social impacts.
+Long-term side effects in childhood cancer survivors vary widely depending on the type of cancer, the treatments used (chemotherapy, radiation, surgery, bone marrow transplant), and the child’s age at diagnosis.
+These side effects can appear months, years, or even decades later, and they’re often grouped into physical, cognitive, emotional and social impacts.

 Life after cancer – what should I know and how do I cope with it?